dinnodinosaur/dinnodinosaur.github.io/contents/home.md

 #### Education
 M.S., Design, the School of Computer Science and Technology in Zhejiang University, 2022—2025 (expected).\
-B.E., Computer Science and Technology, the School of Computer Science and Technology in Zhejiang University, 2017—2022.
+B.S., Computer Science and Technology, the School of Computer Science and Technology in Zhejiang University, 2017—2022.

 #### Research Interests
 Virtual Reality,  Immersive Analytics, Interaction Design, Multisensory Interaction, Game Design, Fabrication, <strong>Open to new things!</strong>.